nkonstantinou/nkonstantinou_website/content/authors/Maria-Kambanaros/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "She is currently an Associate Professor of Speech Pathology at the Cyprus University of Technology"
+bio: "She is currently Professor of Speech Pathology at the Cyprus University of Technology"

 interests:
 - Language impairements in multilingual individuals, Aphasia, Transcranial Magnetic Stimulation